evilguest/linq2d/README.md

 # Linq2d
 Linq2d is a C# library designed to provide a convenient way to express various arithmetic filters over 2d arrays with a decent performance.
 It relies upon the Linq concepts for writing the array transforms and dynamic code generation for performing the actual computation.
 I have created it mostly for fun, out of joy of being able to work with the Lambdas, Expressions, MSIL, and Intel Intrinsics.
-C# is an awesome language, .Net Core is an awesome platform, and I wanted to probe the boundaries of possible with this.
+C# is an awesome language, .Net Core is an awesome platform, and I wanted to probe the boundaries of  what's possible with it.
 ## Video
 You can watch the presentation of the Linq2d I've made for https://2020.DotFest.ru:
 |Russian|English|